timescale/docs/migrate/playbooks/multi-node-to-timescale-service.md

 ## Restore data into TimescaleDB instance

-When you have copied your data into `.csv` files, you can restore it to TimescaleDB instance by copying from the `.csv` files.
+When you have copied your data into `.csv` files, you can restore it to Timescale instance by copying from the `.csv` files.
 There are two methods: using regular PostgreSQL [`COPY`][copy], or using the TimescaleDB [`timescaledb-parallel-copy`][timescaledb-parallel-copy] function.
 The `timescaledb-parallel-copy` tool is not included by default.
 You must install the tool.